yr14cl/dataanalysis_session/README.md

 We implement two distinct strategies depends on whether we have timestamp data:

-Temporal-Based Splitting: Using timestamp gaps and session span limits.
+  1. Temporal-Based Splitting: Using timestamp gaps and session span limits.

-Graph-Based Clustering (Leiden Algorithm): Constructing bipartite graphs between participants and questions to detect implicit groupings.
+  2. Graph-Based Clustering (Leiden Algorithm): Constructing bipartite graphs between participants and questions to detect implicit groupings.

 A fully interactive Streamlit dashboard is provided to explore session distribution, user participation trends, and identify top-performing students across months.

-## Project Structure

-### A. Data Preparation
-### B. Exploratory Data Analysis (EDA）
-### C. Modelling
-### D. Forecasting
-### E. Streamlit Dashboard

 ## Getting Started